zmcartor/homestead-guide/source/account-management.rst

 Now add the addresses of the accounts that you copied / pasted into your text editor earlier, confirm all your settings are correct, and click 'Create' at the bottom.
 You will then need to enter your password to send the transaction.
 In the 'Wallet Contracts' section it should show your new wallet, and say 'creating'.

 When wallet creation is complete, you should see your contract address on the screen.
-Select the entire address, copy / paste it into a new text file in your text editor, and save the text file to your desktop as 'Ethereum-Wallet-Address.txt', or whatever you want to name it.
+Select the entire address, copy / paste it into a new text file in your text editor, and save the text file to your desktop as 'Expanse-Wallet-Address.txt', or whatever you want to name it.

-Now all you need to do is backup the 'Ethereum-Wallet-Address.txt' file the same way you backed up your account files, and then you are ready to load your new multisig wallet with ETH using this address.
+Now all you need to do is backup the 'Expanse-Wallet-Address.txt' file the same way you backed up your account files, and then you are ready to load your new multisig wallet with ETH using this address.

-If you are restoring from backup, simply copy the files inside the 'Ethereum-keystore-backup' folder over into the 'keystore' folder mentioned in the first section of this walkthrough.
+If you are restoring from backup, simply copy the files inside the 'Expanse-keystore-backup' folder over into the 'keystore' folder mentioned in the first section of this walkthrough.
 FYI, you may need to create the 'keystore' folder if it's a brand new install of Mist on a machine it was never installed on before (the first time you create an account is when this folder is created).
 As for restoring a multisig wallet, instead of choosing 'Multisignature Wallet Contract' like we did before when creating it, we merely choose 'Import Wallet' instead.

 Troubleshooting: